 What is Sunoco LP?

-Sunoco LP is a master limited partnership (MLP) that is a key player in U.S. wholesale motor fuels distribution, refined products transportation and storage and terminalling.
+Sunoco LP is a master limited partnership (MLP) that is a key player in the U.S. wholesale motor fuels distribution, refined products transportation, and storage and terminaling.

 What is a master limited partnership?